What Explains Gender Gap in Unpaid Household and Care Work in India?

 \subsection{Robustness Check}

-To consider the robustness of the results of the gender gap in time spent in unpaid work, we estimated different alternative regression models.
-As discussed earlier, there is no consensus on the appropriateness of OLS or Tobit estimates to capture the association between the amount of time devoted to unpaid work per day and different socioeconomic and demographic covariates \citep{stewart2013tobit, foster2013tobit}.
+To assess the robustness of the results of the gender gap in time spent in unpaid work, we estimated different alternative regression models.
+As discussed earlier, there is no consensus on the suitability of OLS or Tobit estimates to capture the association between the amount of time devoted to unpaid work per day and different socioeconomic and demographic covariates \citep{stewart2013tobit, foster2013tobit}.
 Thus, in Table 7 we present Tobit estimates.
 The set of control variables used in Tobit specification are same as that in OLS model.
 The estimates from Tobit specification in Table 7 are in the same direction as the OLS results presented in Table 4.
 For instance, in specification for men and women (see column 2 and column 5 in Table 7) after accounting for all other confounding covariates, the gender coefficient indicates that women spend about four and half hours and around one hour more than men in unpaid household work and unpaid care work per day respectively.
 Similarly, male and female individual Tobit estimates in Table 7 also show that the association between different covariates and the amount of time devoted to unpaid household and care work remained unchanged.
 For instance, married women spend around two hours more than not married women in unpaid household work.
-Thus, the pattern of Tobit estimates is similar to the OLS estimates, mostly unaltered.

 The decision to devote more time to unpaid household and care work involves a trade-off with time available for paid work and non-work activity in a day.
-Thus, to account for the interdependence of four activities, we estimated SUR model with the same set of covariates as OLS model.
-The purpose of using SUR model is to examine whether an increase in the time devoted to one type of activity (unpaid household work) leads to a fall in the time spent in another kind of activity (paid activity).
+Thus, to account for the interdependence of the four activities(i.e., unpaid household work, unpaid care work, paid work and non-work activity), we estimated SUR model with the same set of covariates as OLS model.
+The purpose of using SUR model is to examine whether an increase in the time devoted to one type of activity leads to a fall in the time spent in another kind of activity.